 Wesley Wyndham-Pryce from Angel committed his greatest failure when he falsely abducted Angel's only child in order to save both from demise.
-The prophecy which led Wes to believe this, was altered however, never meant to come true.
+The prophecy which led Wes to believe this was altered, however, never meant to come true.

 Charles Gunn's greatest failure was when he made a deal with Dr. Sparrow to make his legal upgrade permanent in exchange for signing to release an ancient curio stuck in customs.
 This results in the death of Fred and resurrection of the demon Illyria.
-Gunn becomes so guilt-ridden, that he offers to take Lindsey's place in a hell dimension to get information to stop the Senior Partners.
+Gunn becomes so guilt-ridden that he offers to take Lindsey's place in a hell dimension to get information to stop the Senior Partners.

 In between the original and new Doctor Who series, the Time Lords and Daleks fought a war that annihilated both sides.
 The Doctor's greatest failure is letting his people die and survivinghimself.

 It is revealed in The End Of Time, the final 10th Doctor episode, that the Doctor really had no choice whatsoever.
-The war had brought out the worst in the Time Lords and had made them into Omnicidal Maniacs as bad as the Daleks, and who were going to destroy all of time and space while cheating death by becoming beings of pure consciousness.
+The war had brought out the worst in the Time Lords and had made them into Omnicidal Maniacs as bad as the Daleks, and they were going to destroy all of time and space while cheating death by becoming beings of pure consciousness.
 So the Doctor chose to lock them and the Daleks and everything else involved in the war outside of normal time and space where they would annihilate themselves while keeping the universe safe.

-Before that, The Doctor felt great guilt over not having the guts to assassinate Davros, creator of the Daleks when he had the chance.
+Before that, The Doctor felt great guilt over not having the guts to assassinate Davros, creator of the Daleks, when he had the chance.